 friends can access it in an emergency

 Monoamine Oxidase Inhibitor (MAOI) Interaction

 Important Administration Instructions

 Important Discontinuation Instructions

 Maximum Daily Dose of Acetaminophen

 Driving or Operating Heavy Machinery

 Hyperalgesia and Allodynia

 Reactions]

 Serotonin Syndrome

 How to treat with naloxone in the event of an opioid overdose

-Patient Access to Naloxone for the Emergency Treatment of Opioid Overdose

 and acetaminophen tablets from theft or misuse

 Life-Threatening Respiratory Depression

 depression or death [see Warnings].

 Advise the patient to read the FDA-approved patient labeling (Medication Guide).
 The hydrocodone in hydrocodone bitartrate and acetaminophen tablets may increase the ninophen tablet therapy.